OpenMS/autowrap/README.md

           ext_modules=[ext]
          )

-You can build the final Python extension module by running
+Building the Python extension module now is done by running

     $ python setup.py build_ext --inplace

-And you can use the final module as follows
+This module can be used as follows

     >>> import py_int_holder
     >>> ih = py_int_holder.IntHolder(42)